readthedocs/readthedocs.org/docs/builds.rst

 We will look inside a ``doc`` or ``docs`` directory first, and then default to the top-level of your documentation.

-Then Mkdocs will build any files with an ``.md`` extension.
+Then MkDocs will build any files with a ``.md`` extension.
 As MkDocs doesn't support automatic PDF generation, Read the Docs cannot create a PDF version of your documentation with the *Mkdocs* option.

 Understanding what's going on
 -----------------------------